About

 Teaching, Appellate Conferences and Seminars

-- Instructor, Know Your Rights Workshops, Seminars for High School Students (ongoing)
+- Instructor, Know Your Rights Workshops, Seminars for High School Students.

 - Committee on Cooperation with the Court, New Hampshire Appellate System: Looking to the Future, Barlett N.H.
 (Nov.
 19-20, 1999).